Argonaut High School: History

 The current Argonaut High School originally opened as Jackson High School in January 1912.
 Jackson High's main school building is the Spanish style building currently occupied by the Amador County Unified School District at 217 Rex Ave.
 The rest of the school includes the site of current Jackson Junior High to include the gym and football/baseball field.
 Jackson High School's mascot was the Tigers and the school colors were Green and White.
 Jackson High was relocated to its current location, opening in September 1976.
 In 1983, the ACUSD decided to close Ione High School and merge Jackson and Ione together.
+The fall of 1983 would be the first official year of what would become Argonaut.
 The Ione campus would be shut down and its students moved to Jackson.
 Upon the move, the ACUSD decided to change the schools name to Argonaut, against the wishes of the students who voted to name the school Jackson-Ione High.
+The name Argonaut was not official until early October of 1983.
 It was decided that the new Argonaut would maintain the mascot of Ione High, the Mustangs, and the colors of Jackson, green, white, and yellow.